numaproj/numaflow/docs/user-guide/reference/distributed-throttling.md

-# Distributed Throttling (DT) in Numaflow
+# Distributed Throttling

-DT in Numaflow is a feature that allows Numaflow to limit number of message concurrently processed by a pipeline at any UDF.
-Users can configure DT at pipeline level and it will be applied to all the UDFs in the pipeline or at each vertex level.
+Distributed throttling in Numaflow is a feature that allows Numaflow to limit number of message concurrently processed by a pipeline at any
+UDF.
+Users can configure distributed throttling at pipeline level and it will be applied to all the UDFs in the pipeline or at each vertex level.
 In the following doc, throttling and rate limiting might be used interchangeably.

+## Design Details

 Design details are available [here](https://github.com/numaproj/numaflow/blob/main/rust/numaflow-throttling/DESIGN.md).

 ## Use Cases